brglng/syncthing-openwrt/README.md

 1. Login to your OpenWrt device via SSH.

-2. Download and extract the tarball, and copy the syncthing binary to `/usr/bin` or any other location that are in your `PATH` environment variable.
+2. Download and extract the Syncthing tarball, and copy the syncthing executable to `/usr/bin` or any other location that are in your `PATH` environment variable.
 (Please replace the URL and file names with the latest version.
-   You can find the link on https://syncthing.net)
+You can find the link on https://syncthing.net .)
    ```shell
    $ curl -khttps://github.com/syncthing/syncthing/releases/download/v0.11.9/syncthing-linux-arm-v0.11.9.tar.gz
    $ tar -zxf syncthing-linux-arm-v0.11.9.tar.gz